 Of course, the more intentional a leader or marketer can be about this process, the faster and deeper the trust can be established, trial created, leading to change for good.

-So you’re talking with a stranger and as you begin to talk, you realize the parallels in your life.
-You were here, doing this.
+So you’re talking with a stranger and as you begin to talk, visit web you realize the parallels in your life.
+You were here, buy doing this.
 He was in a different place doing something similar.
-You attended this concert, and he attended the same event in a different city.
+You attended this concert, visit and he attended the same event in a different city.
 You share some of the same likes and preferences.
 It’s amazing!

 This values to values connection is deeply rooted as an intuitive part of our psyche.
 It is a “scent” we give to others in conversation, appearance, mannerisms that allows people to quickly learn about us, connect and build friendships.
 And if these values go deep and wide, the connection can last a lifetime.
 Of course, when we’re out of sync with another, you can’t leave the room fast enough.